Healthy Food Choices

 - Focus on the outer aisles of the grocery store where your fruits, vegetables, meats and dairy products are.

 - Foods labeled "organic" must consist of at least 95% organically produced ingredients and the other 5% must be approved and on the National List provided by the USDA.
+Check out the dirty dozen to determine which ones to focus on for organic.

 - Foods labeled "natural," according to the USDA definition, do not contain artificial ingredients or preservatives and the ingredients they do contain are minimally processed.
 However, they could contain antibiotics, growth hormones, and other similar chemicals because regulations are fairly lenient for foods labeled "natural."